availproject/docs/docs/quick-start.md

 Head over to the [faucet](https://faucet.polygon.technology).

 On the faucet page, select `DA Network`  and  `DA (Test Token)` as the network and token.
 Paste your account address and click on **Submit**.
-The transfer will up to one minute to complete.
+The transfer will take up to one minute to complete.

 <img src={useBaseUrl("img/avail/faucet.png")} width="100%" height="100%"/>